tamertplink/omada-sdn/source/introduction/index.rst

 All Omada SDN switches came from the field proof JetStream business manage switches.
 The connecting speed can be varied from 10G, 5G, 2.5G, gigabit, to 10/100.
 Deploy your network as flexible as you can and manage your network as easy as possible.
 With the Omada controller, setting virtual networks and personal authentications are just a few clicks away.

-All 2021 JetStream managed switches are compatible to Omada SDN and can be controlled by the Omada SDN controller.
-The new JetStream managed switches can still work on standalone mode as usual, and enhanced by adding up the SDN capabilities.
-There are two sub class of the managed switches, smart managed switch, model numbered TL-Sx2xx and the fully managed TL-Sx3xx models.
+All 2021 JetStream managed switches are compatible with Omada SDN and can be controlled by the Omada SDN controller.
+The new JetStream managed switches can still work in standalone mode as usual, and are enhanced by adding up the SDN capabilities.
+There are two subclasses of the managed switches, smart managed switch, model numbered TL-Sx2xx and the fully managed TL-Sx3xx models.
 The major differences between smart managed switches and fully managed switches are the features in standalone mode.
 In controller mode, the features on the switches are the same.

 .. note:: The JetStream switch features may be different with the future Omada controller.
-With the version 4.2.8, features in controller model are all the same.
+With the version 4.3.5, features in the controller model are all the same.

 The TL-SG3210XHP-M2 is an 8-port 2.5G managed switch with two SFP+ 10G uplink ports.
 This is the perfect partner with the EAP660 HD for 2.5G Ethernet backhaul.
 No new wire is required, the traditional CAT5e cable supports 2.5G traffic over 100 meters and more.